Policy document

 18.6.1

-Members of the Armed Forces, and their families, often struggle to fulfill local connection requirements due to having to move from base to base.
+Members of the Armed Forces, and their families, often struggle to fulfil local connection requirements due to having to move from base to base.
 As such, any household that fulfils the following criteria will bypass the local connection and housing need criteria and will automatically have a community contribution.

 The criteria are:

-19. Band H – Homeless Applicants
+19. Band H – Homeless Duty

 19.1

-This band is for all applicants to whom a Relief Duty is owed under S.189B or a main housing duty under S.193(2) or S.193C(4) has been accepted under The Housing Act 1996.
-This band is also for applicants found to be intentionally homeless and owed a duty under S.190(2) and applicants found to be not in priority need, or who are rough sleeping.
+This band is for applicants to whom a Prevention Duty is owed under s.195(2), or a Relief Duty is owed under s.189(b)(2) or a main housing duty under s.193(2) or s.193(c)(4) has been accepted under The Housing Act 1996.
 For more information see Section 10.7.

 19.2